 Adobe Photoshop makes it easy to increase or decrease image resolution.
-It does a good job of increasing the resolution of an image, but there are limits.
+Although, it has certain limitations.

 The quality and size of your starting image will decide if you’ll get good results.
 For example, a picture with pixel dimensions of 100 x 100 at 72 pixels per inch can’t be resized to 3000 x 3000 at 300 pixels per inch and look good.
 That’s just too much to ask.